LizzieeLovett/classic-cakes/TESTING.md

     3. Click on the “Make it for me!” call to action text to verify that it links to the correct page.

 3. Hero video:
-    1. Repeat verification steps done for the hero image on the Home page.
+    1. Repeat verification steps done for the hero image on the Home page. _During testing the hero video was not appearing in the Chrome browser despite appearing fine in the Gitpod IDE.
+To fix this..._
     2. Verify that the video autoplays on mute and continues to loop.

 3. Pricing table: